speedyfriend67/Imager-ExtractTextFromImage/README.md

 #### Usage

 1. **Select Image**: Tap the "Select Image" button to choose an image from the photo library.
-2. **Text Extraction**: Once an image is selected, the app will extract text from the image using OCR.
+2. **Text Extraction**: Once an image is selected, the app extracts text from it using OCR.
-3. **Text Editing**: Edit the extracted text directly within the app if needed.
+3. **Text Editing**: Users can edit the extracted text directly within the app if needed.
 4. **Export**: Tap the "Export" button to save the extracted text as a text file and share it.
-5. **History**: Switch to the "History" tab to view past text extractions, share entries, and delete them.
+5. **History**: Navigate to the "History" tab to view past text extraction entries, share them, or delete them.

 #### Code Overview